 - The terms decision-making responsibility and parenting time replaced "custody."

 - The terms contact and parenting time replaced "access."

 You've been served with a Notice of Application (Form F31)

 The applicant has served you with this form because they're asking the Supreme Court to change a final family order, and they think you won't agree with the change.
-This includes any parenting orders (for guardianship, parenting time, contact, custody, or access) or orders for child or spousal support (including cancelling or reducing arrears).
+This includes any parenting orders (for guardianship, parenting time, decision-making responsibility, or contact.
+It can also include orders for child or spousal support (including cancelling or reducing arrears).

 Will the judge change the order?

 Only a fully informed lawyer can give you an accurate opinion about whether the judge might change your order, but here are some guidelines.